SamPooni/cse15l-lab-reports/report.md

 ![Image](cd with no arguments.png)

-*Italic* The working directory is /users/spooni when the command was run.
+*The working directory is /users/spooni when the command was run.
 When you run the cd command without arguments the working directory would change to the home directory of the user.
-The ouput is not an error.
+The ouput is not an error.*

 '''
 print 'indent 4 spaces'